haroonawanofficial/XSSInspector-SecurityToolkit/README.md

 - **Performance**: Multiprocessing is suitable for CPU-bound tasks, while multithreading is effective for I/O-bound tasks, which code automatically decides.

-Tuning: Adjust the number of threads and processes based on the specific hardware and network conditions where the code is deployed.
-Optimization may vary depending on the environment.
+- **Tuning**: The code adjusts itself for threads and processes based on the specific hardware and network present which optimize performance.

 ## Usage